 When Billy Graham beckons his followers to his "altar calls" and tells his audience not to pray for those coming forward, because they have to accept Christ of their own free will and at that point in their lives not even God could help them, then Graham is contradicting the cause of one becoming a Christian.
 He is telling them to put on the mask of free will and to forget John 15:16, "Ye have not chosen Me, but I have chosen you."
 The will and desire to follow Christ emanates from the independent mind of man being prompted by the Masonic tempter Graham, rather than the auspices of God.

 How can any of us in our carnal minds initiate the will to subject ourselves to God?
 "Because the carnal mind is enmity against God; for it is not subject to the law of God, neither can be" Romans 8:7.
-You see, sin entered the world and God's Plan for the Ages was for man to acknowledge his fall from grace (immortality) and his need to be free from the illusion of self will.
+You see, sin entered the world and God's Plan for the Ages was for man to acknowledge his fall from grace (loss of immortality) and his need to be free from the illusion of self will.
 This means surrendering our will to the will of God.
 Faith is the victory that overcomes the world, not the will power of self.
-When we think we make the initial decision to know God, we, in essence, trespass against God to be as God, because we have meritoriously taken grace upon ourselves without sanction.
-People try to face God with a vicarious mask of piety, which is nothing more than a shallow attempt at self righteousness.
-Perhaps, we can see more clearly why the Israelites would not face God at Sinai after their naked shame of building a golden calf.
-We can only face God with the mask off and humbly repentant.

 Jesus clarified the order in which man is saved and it doesn't begin with our will.
-"All things are delivered unto Me of My Father; and no man knoweth the Son, but the Father; neither knoweth any man the Father, save the Son, and he to whomsoever the Son will reveal him" Mt.
+"All things are delivered unto Me of My Father; and no man knoweth the Son, but the Father; neither knoweth any man the Father, save the Son, and he to whomsoever the Son will reveal Him" Mt.
 11:27.
 In other words, it is Christ that reveals God to us, not our own artificial penchants for personal discovery.
 "No man can come to Me, except the Father which hath sent Me draw him" John 6:44.
 How can any man be right about anything if it doesn't correspond to the righteousness of the Lord?
 Repentance then corresponds to what God has decreed right or wrong.
 We don't change from carnality to holiness through free will, but rather through the agency of divine righteousness.
-"Or despisest thou the riches of His goodness and forbearance and longsuffering; not knowing that the goodness of God leadeth thee to repentance?"
+"Or despises thou the riches of His goodness and forbearance and longsuffering; not knowing that the goodness of God leadeth thee to repentance?"
 Romans 2:4.
 Again, Paul tells us, "In meekness instructing those that oppose themselves; if God peradventure will give them repentance to the acknowledging of the truth" II Timothy 2:25.

 These scriptures prove that salvation does not come by our free will, but rather God's grace (unmerited favor).
 The only thing we can do about salvation is a response to God's gift of grace, which initiates the desire within and causes us to repent and have faith.
 This process works through the Holy Spirit, which is to say God's separation of man's motivations from His own motives.
 The motivation from God will cause you to do what is right.
 Self motivation will cause you to err.